wkp13/mysite/README.md

 ## Description

-This is a webpage design for GLints Academy Batch 6 and Progate assignment.
+This is a webpage design for Glints Academy Batch 6 and Progate assignment.

 ## Team Members